Overdrive-Consulting/overdrive-exec-devkit/rules/uv.md

 # Package Management with `uv`

+**If this project uses `uv`, then always use `uv`.**

-These rules define strict guidelines for managing Python dependencies in this project using the `uv` dependency manager.
+These rules apply when `uv` is detected or used in the project.
+When `uv` is present, follow these strict guidelines for managing Python dependencies.

 **✅ Use `uv` exclusively**